-Changes to the system of governance
+B.1.2 Changes to the system of governance

 Garantia assesses the adequacy and appropriateness of its management and administrative systems in conjunction with annual planning at least once every year.
-The changes to the management and administration system carried out in 2019 were related to acknowledging new regulations and the new strategy, improving the documentation of the internal economic capital model, and the validations and analyses carried out therein.
-The calculation bases of technical provisions in bookkeeping were also updated, and the internal audit's recommendations with respect to the own risk and solvency assessment (ORSA process) were implemented as part of the administration system.
+The substantial changes to the management and administration system carried out in 2020 were primarily related to supplementing the data security guidelines and to the updating needs caused by regulations affecting insurance companies.